 What to pack for a trip to San Francisco?

-The most important thing to bring with you to San Francisco is layers.
+The most important thing to pack for a trip to San Francisco is layers.
 This is true at any time of year.
-With its geography and climate, you can experience every kind of weather in just one day in so be prepared to throw on or off layers.
-In winter, we recommend a waterproof jacket to keep you dry in the rain or wet fog.
+Thanks to San Francisco’s unique geography and climate, you can encounter almost every kind of weather in a single day.
+Be prepared to take layers on and off, and bring a waterproof jacket in winter to stay dry in the rain and fog.
+Also, be sure to bring comfortable shoes for walking and hiking.

-Is 1 day enough to see San Francisco?
+Is one day enough to see San Francisco?

 - Golden Gate Bridge